The Nervous Set: History

 The musical was based on Landesman's unpublished novel, inspired by Landesman's experiences as part of the Beat Generation or Cool Generation.
+It was further based on stories from a magazine Neurotica, founded by Landesman.
 It premiered on March 10, 1959, in the Crystal Palace theatre, located in the Gaslight Square, St. Louis.
 The cast of the original production included Don Heller, Arlene Corwin, Tom Aldredge, Del Close, Janice Meshkoff, and Barry Primus.
 A Broadway producer Robert Lantz, after watching the St. Louis production, brought the musical to Broadway of New York City and cast Larry Hagman, Richard Hayes, Tani Seitz, Gerald Hiken, David Sallade, and the original St. Louis cast, including Heller, Corwin, and Primus as the background chorus and understudies.
 The New York City production debuted on May 12, 1959, at the Henry Miller Theater and lasted 23 performances.
+The St. Louis production performed "fairly well", but the Broadway one "bombed miserably" per book The Beat Generation FAQ.

 Songs

-Songs include "The Ballad of the Sad Young Men", "Man, We're Beat", and “Laugh, I Thought I'd Die".
+Songs include "The Ballad of the Sad Young Men", "Man, We're Beat", “Laugh, I Thought I'd Die", and a preexisting song "Spring Can Really Hang You Up the Most".
 An unused song "Pitch for Pot" features the controversial line: "I've got the finest grade of pot you've ever seen / I guarantee it'll get you high."

 The lyrics were written by Fran Landesman, and the music was composed by Tommy Wolf.
 Four instrumentalists provided the accompaniment, listed in the opening-week Playbill as " 'The Nervous Set' Jazz Quartet": Tommy Wolf, piano; Billy Schneider, drums; Chuck Wayne, guitar; Joe Benjamin, bass.

 The song "The Ballad of the Sad Young Men" would be later recorded by many popular vocalists including Petula Clark, Roberta Flack, Shirley Bassey, and Rickie Lee Jones.
 Jazz vocalist Mark Murphy also included the song on his album Bop for Kerouac.
 "Ballad of the Sad Young Men" would be popular among gay bars.